informatics-isi-edu/deriva-workbench/docs/usage.md

 configured for the server connection.
 Click on "Restore" to restore the annotations _recursively_ from the configured directory.
 If a dump file is not found for a given model object in the hierarchy, that object will simply be skipped and an error message logged to the log window.

+The directory hierarchy will resemble the structure seen in the _Schema Browser_ window.
+Even if you select a single table, column, etc., the annotations will be saved in a directory structure according to the schema structure.
+Also, any non-word characters (aside from `a-zA-Z0-9_`) in the model element names will be replaced with `_` characters.
+For example, `% This Name!` will be converted to `__This_Name_`.
+(Limitation: currently, name collisions are possible if you have model elements that only differ in non-word characters.)